department-of-veterans-affairs/vets-website/va-gov/pages/health-care/get-medical-records.md

 <div itemprop="text">

 <ol class="process">
-  <li class="process-step list-one">Log into eBenefits with your premium account.</li>
+  <li class="process-step list-one">Log in to eBenefits with your premium account.</li>
   <li class="process-step list-two">Go to “Manage Health.”</li>
   <li class="process-step list-three">Select “Share your VA Medical Records.”</li>
   <li class="process-step list-four">Select “Login to Manage My Consent (Authorizations) and Preferences.”
 Then select “Start Consent (Authorization).”</li>
-  <li class="process-step list-five">Select Accept the terms and conditions.
+  <li class="process-step list-five">Select "Accept the terms and conditions."
 You must click “Yes” to continue.
 Then, select “Save and Continue.”</li>
   <li class="process-step list-six">Mark the box and select “Sign.”
-Then, re-enter your username and password when prompted.</li>
+Then, you'll be asked to re-enter your username and password.</li>
   <li class="process-step list-seven">Click “Reauthenticate.”
-Note that this next step may take a couple of minutes to process.</li>
+Note that this next step may take a couple minutes to process.</li>
 </ol>

-If you need help, call the eBenefits Help Desk at <a href="tel:+18009830937">1-800-983-0937</a>, Monday through Friday, 8:00 a.m. to 8:00 p.m.
+If you need help, call the eBenefits Help Desk at <a href="tel:+18009830937">1-800-983-0937</a>, Monday through Friday, 8:00 a.m. - 8:00 p.m.
 (ET)

 **Please note:** Some providers and states request another consent form to exchange information with us.
 Please contact your provider or the Release of Information office at your nearest VA medical center to ask about any other consent forms you may need.<br>
 [Find your nearest VA medical center](/facilities/).